sahil-rawat/sahil-rawat.github.io/_posts/2021-07-18-INTRO-TO-C-II.md

 Uninitialized variables have indeterminate values.
 They have to be initialized or else you must assume they contain some nonsense number.

-This is one of the places C can "get you".
+This is one of the places C can “get you”.
 Much of the time, the indeterminate value is zero... but it can vary from run to run!
 Never assume the value will be zero, even if you see it is. *Always* explicitly initialize variables to some value before you use them!

 Let’s go ahead and do that: